stakater/kubestackplus-docs/content/for-delivery-engineers/how-to-guides/add-a-cluster-task/add-cluster-task.md

 1. Go to the [Nordmart Infra GitOps repository](https://github.com/stakater/nordmart-infra-gitops-config/tree/main).
 2. Navigate to the cluster directory corresponding to your desired environment, e.g. "dev-test".
 3. Within the directory, locate the "clustertasks" directory.
+Note: You will have to create "clustertasks" directory the first time.
 4. Create a Clustertask custom resource (CR) file in the "clustertasks" directory.
 Name the file using the following format: <clustertask-name>-<chart-version>.yaml.
     - Replace <clustertask-name> with the name of the clustertask, separated by dashes.
     - Replace <chart-version> with the specific version of the clustertask.